marcins21/small_algorythimic_projects/README.md

 ## (2) q1
-**  In this File I solved a bunch of interview questions
+**In this File I solved a bunch of interview questions, They are just Simple algorythmic exercises**